Cecilapp/Links/README.md

 ### Configuration

-Define your site's configuration in `config.yml`.
+- Define the site's configuration in `config.yml`
+- Customize theme color in `tailwind.config.js`

-Cecil's documentation is available on [cecil.app](https://cecil.app/documentation/configuration/).
+> Cecil's documentation is available on [cecil.app](https://cecil.app/documentation/configuration/).

 ### Build and serve